-In extreme cases, school staff have a legal power to physically restrain a child if they have refused to leave a classroom, they are disrupting a school event, visit or trip, if they are attempting to leave the classroom or school, or they are posing a health and safety risk to themselves or others.
-If physical restraint has occurred, the incident will be recorded on a Team Teach report (TTR) and parents will be informed.
+In extreme cases, staff have a legal power to physically restrain a child if they have refused to leave a classroom, they are disrupting a school event, visit or trip, if they are attempting to leave the classroom or Academy, or they are posing a health and safety risk to themselves or others.
+If physical restraint has occurred, the incident will be recorded on a Team Teach report (TTR) and parents/carers will be informed.

-Positive Handling should only be used when both verbal and non-verbal deescalation strategies have been utilised and exhausted.
+Positive handling should only be used when both verbal and non-verbal de-escalation strategies have been utilised and exhausted.